RedisInsight/Redis-for-VS-Code/README.md

 ## Get started with Redis for VS Code

 This repository contains the source code for the Redis for VS Code extension.
-Install the extension from the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=redis.redis-for-vscode).
+You can install the extension from the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=redis.redis-for-vscode) or download it from [Open VSX](https://open-vsx.org/).

 ## Running locally